syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/precision-mode.md

 ---
 layout: post
 title: Precision Mode in Syncfusion Rating control for Xamarin.iOS
 description: Learn how to change the Precision Mode of rating control
 platform: Xamarin.iOS
 control: Rating
 documentation: ug
 ---

 # Precision Mode

-The precision mode defines the accuracy level of the rating control.
-It has Standard, Half and Exact options.
+The precision mode defines the accuracy level of the SfRating control.
+It has Standard, Half, and Exact options.

 ## Standard